B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 "If thou dost complain that there shall be a Time in which thou shalt not be, why dost thou not also grieve that there was a time in which thou was not; and so that thou art not as old as that enlivening Planet of Time? ...
 That will be after us, which, long long before we were, was." - William Drummond of Hawthornden, *A Cypresse Grove* (1623)

+Really interesting words from Stephen here.
+I think he is commenting on how the artist cannot control what happens in his mind and how the image of the artist changes constantly.
+And yet there are some parts that remain from the beginning that continue to breathe new life into future and past art.
+The coal also shows how one cannot control when the inspiration strikes; it just does.
+He also regards at how his future self might regard him, thanking him or hating him for the work he does then.
+That remark is reiinterperated from Hawthronden who comments that we should be grateful for being here now than worried about when we are gone.

 **Page 189:**
 > Was du verlacht hast wirst du noch dienen.

+A warning.
+A lot of the people we criticize or make fun of are people we end up obeying, usually because we have to.
+Perhaps this is just the way our brains cope with the fact of having people in a position higher than ours.
+Hmm

 **Page 196:**
 > The sense of beauty leads us astray.

+Misogynistic excuse.
+Notice though how it says sense instead of just beauty.
+Could mean how every woman or man or whatever has something that could lead someone away from that which truly matters.
+In a way reminds me of the human carvings in Junji Ito’s Amigara Fault.

 **Page 199:**
 > On that mystery and not on the madonna which the cunning Italian intellect flung to the mob of Europe the church is founded and founded irremovably because founded, like the world, macro and microcosm, upon the void.
 Upon incertitude, upon unlikelihood.
 Amor matris, subjective and objective genitive, may be the only true thing in life.

 See 650
+Definitely have to revisit this after reading about the void from Nietzsche.
+However without that knowledge I’d say this is a criticism to the church and religion and how it is founded not on the basis of loving one another but rather on our incertitude about everything.
+The church is a coping method for that.

 **Page 199:**
 > Paternity may be a legal fiction.
 Who is the father of any son that any son should love him or he any son?

+legal fiction = an assertion accepted as true (though probably fictitious) to achieve a useful purpose, esp. in legal matters

+Put in simple English: is the person that somebody loves their son / is the person who is loved by somebody their father Brings very early insight into the father/son dynamic of Bloom and Stephen and puts into question of role models and how one can become a father or son figure for the other.

 **Page 199:**
 > The son unborn mars beauty: born, he brings pain, divides affection, increases care.
 He is a male: his growth is his father's decline, his youth his father's envy, his friend his father's enemy.

+Before knowing someone we can proclaim all our wishes and desires upon them and once we make contact all or most of those thoughts vanish.
+In regards to male children, it shows how the father is getting progressivly weaker and more useless as he ages and is dissolving his ego and his masculinity.
+He envies therefore the youth and any great things that his child may do he intrinsicaly wishes on their downfall so that he may be seen as greater.

 **Page 204:**
 > Every life is many days, day after day.
 We walk through ourselves, meeting robbers, ghosts, giants, old men, young men, wives, widows, brothers-in-love, but always meeting ourselves.

+We have thoughts imprinted on others.
+We think we know people and therefore they have expectations for us.
+Thus we walk through and meet ourselves.
+Also life is long.

 # Wandering Rocks